dupuy/reliabot/README.md

 ## FAQ

-### Can I use Reliabot with [Renovate][8]?
+### Can I use Reliabot with Renovate?

-No. Renovate detects all supported dependency information in repositories and manages them unless `packageRules` configure it to ignore them, so Reliabot functionality is not needed.
-[Renovate's configuration][9] is also very complex, so it would be challenging to create a tool to manage it.
+No. [Renovate][9] detects all supported dependency information in repositories and manages them unless `packageRules` configure it to ignore them, so Reliabot functionality is not needed.
+[Renovate's configuration][10] is also very complex, so it would be challenging to create a tool to manage it.

-### Can I install Reliabot with [Homebrew][10]?
+### Can I install Reliabot with Homebrew?

-Not yet, but contributions for this would be welcome.
+There is no [Homebrew][11] formula for Reliabot yet, but any contributions for one are welcome.

 ### Can Reliabot generate a PR to update Dependabot configuration?

 Generally, it is better to update the Dependabot configuration in the same PR where dependency management changes are made, so Reliabot does not create PRs itself.
-If needed, this could be done with a GitHub Action, and contributions for such an action would also be welcome.
+A GitHub Action could create a separate PR, and any contributions for such an action are also welcome.

 ## Configuring Reliabot behavior